LizardByte/Sunshine/docs/guides.md

 HDMI-A-0 connected primary 1920x1080+0+0 (normal left inverted right x axis y axis) 800mm x 450mm
 ```

-@note{If I instead run this command on wayland, I get the following useless output.
+@note{If I instead run this command on Wayland, I get the following useless output.
 Hence the need to sign in to an
 x11 session.

 ```bash